Centurix/rancher-centurix/README.md

 TODO
 ----

+* Add confirmation for destroy
+* Refresh the menu when Homestead.yaml is changed
 * Check for box updates
 * Register applet in the Spices repository
 * Select the correct size icon for the size of the taskbar
 * Add more exception handling
-* See if we can add unit testing for builds
-* Refactor
-* Add confirmation for destroy